 When there are zero publicly funded clinics in a county, the colors reflect the number of women in need of publicly funded contraception who live in those counties, ranging from yellow (fewer women living there) to red (more women living there).
 When clinics are present in a county, they are represented in shades of blue, with the darkest blue representing “reasonable access,” which is defined as meeting the recommended ratio of clinics/providers to the population that needs to be served in that particular county.

-Contraceptive deserts are defined as a county where the number of public clinics is not enough to meet the needs of the county’s population, with at least 1 clinic to every 1,000 women in need of publicly funded contraception.
+Contraceptive deserts are defined as a county where the number of public clinics with the full range of methods is not enough to meet the needs of the county’s population, with at least 1 clinic to every 1,000 women in need of publicly funded contraception.
 We consulted the ratios developed by Richard Cooper, M.D. of the University of Pennsylvania/Wharton School, one of the leading physician utilization and supply experts in the United States, in his “Hospital Specific Physician Requirements Model.”
 Dr. Cooper’s model, developed in 2012, indicates the number of physicians in various specialties that a community can support and is “demand-based.”
 The numbers are based on national figures and are not necessarily universally applicable, but they are among the most accurate we have to study supply and demand.
 Using these numbers, which indicate a demand of nearly 100 physicians for a population of 100,000 for family practice services, and estimating one provider always available in any given clinic, we then denote “reasonable access” as one clinic per 1,000 in a county.
 Those counties with one clinic per 1,000 women are shown by the darkest blue, counties with one clinic per 2,000 women are shown by the middle blue shade, and those with one clinic per 5,000, women are shown by the lightest blue.